Stanley Mosque: History

-In the early 20th century, there were around 400 Muslim employees from Pakistan and India working for the Prison Department of Hong Kong.
+In the early 20th century, there were around 400 Muslim employees from India working for the Prison Department of Hong Kong.
 The headquarters office of the department was initially at Arbuthnot Road.
 Most of them went to Jamia Mosque to perform their prayer.
 However, following the relocation of the headquarters from Arbuthnot Road to Stanley Prison, which is much further away, there was a demand to set up a new mosque around the prison area to cater for the welfare and religious needs for the prison Muslim staffs.
 Thus, Stanley Mosque was opened inside the prison on 1 January 1937.

 The Advisory Board of Antiquities and Monuments Office designated the mosque as a Grade I historic building on 18 December 2009.

 Due to the safety reasons, the Correctional Services Department staffs limited access to the mosque, however, visitors can enter with an HKID card or state they come to pray.

 The Imam of the mosque is Hafiz Afzal Khan, he also teaches Quran in the mosque and leads the prayer.
 He has been the Imam of the mosque for over 20 years.